 Tell us about yourself…

 I’m a blonde to make a bishop kick a hole in a stain glass window.
 Nah, not really.
-Actually I’m a fairly average 36-year-old gal from Weston super Mare who grew up behind bars, eats way too many Maoams, failed Maths GCSE three times and spends all her time in churchyards.
+Actually I’m a fairly average 36-year-old gal from Weston super Mare who grew up behind bars, eats way too many Maoams, failed Maths GCSE three time2016-09-29 12.13.18.jpgs and spends all her time in churchyards.
 I am blonde though (on occasion) and I love death sites, dogs and doll houses.
 I am also a Senior Lecturer in Creative Writing at Bath Spa University so when I’m not writing my own books, I’m helping students to write theirs.
 BSU is a gorgeous place to work and is where I did both of my degrees.
 Every time I walk onto campus my spine straightens and I just feel so lucky to be there.
 I love it more than all the fishes in the sea, which is a lot.

 How do you pick character names?
 Do any have special meaning to you?